• Free shipping on all orders

 african dwarf frog swimming

-African dwarf frogs are really awesome and interesting creatures to have at home.
+African dwarf frogs are awesome and interesting creatures to have at home.
 But what do African dwarf frogs eat?
 Just like any and every other pet you might have, African dwarf frogs need sustenance!

 African dwarf frogs are omnivores, scavengers, and hunters, so in the wild, they’ll eat more or less anything that they can fit into their tiny mouths.
 When it comes to pet African dwarf frogs, a mix of frog pellets and other foods is recommended.